Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 Limitations:

-• ❌ Extremely slow compilation (35.182 ms - unusable for dynamic scenarios)
+• Extremely slow compilation (~33 ms full cycle — unusable for per-request compile)

 • ⚠️ Verbose array processing (manual foreach loops)